No Fee Unless You Win

 Loss of consortium includes the loss of support, society, companionship, and sexual relationship that a spouse has been deprived of.
 These claims can be filed separately from the injured spouse’s personal injury claim but are often filed concurrently.

-If you believe that you or your spouse may be entitled to file a loss of consortium claim in Illinois, you should contact the Edwardsville personal injury attorneys of Walton Telken today.
+If you believe that you or your spouse may be entitled to file a loss of consortium claim in Illinois, you should contact the Edwardsville personal injury attorneys of Walton Telken Bragee today.
 The assistance of a lawyer can ensure that you obtain as much compensation as possible under the law.

 Loss of consortium claims can arise from a wide variety of events.
 Some of the most common include: